 - Achieved PSA Lead Trainer status,

-- Served as a PSA Lead Trainer at two or more PSA Grower Training Courses, and
+- Served as a PSA Lead Trainer at two or more PSA Grower Training Courses, with a minimum of at least 20 participants total among courses, and

 - Must have excellent English comprehension.